This article will explain what are synchronizations and list the synchronization techniques supported by Go.

 We can also do synchronizations by making use of network and file IO.
 But such techniques are very inefficient within a single program process.
 Generally, they are used for inter-process and distributed synchronizations.
 Go 101 will not cover such techniques.

 To understand these synchronization techniques better, it is recommended to know the memory order guarantees in Go.

-The data synchronization techniques in Go will not prevent you from writing improper concurrent code.
-However the techniques provided by Go can help you write correct concurrent code easily.
-And the unique channel features make concurrent programming flexible and enjoyable.
+The data synchronization techniques in Go will not prevent programmers from writing improper concurrent code.
+However these techniques can help programmers write correct concurrent code easily.
+And the unique channel related features make concurrent programming flexible and enjoyable.

 The Go 101 project is hosted on Github.
 Welcome to improve Go 101 articles by submitting corrections for all kinds of mistakes, such as typos, grammar errors, wording inaccuracies, description flaws, code bugs and broken links.

 If you would like to learn some Go details and facts every serveral days, please follow Go 101's official Twitter account @go100and1.